Browse Articles

 )

-Now, I am trying to insert a record into Customer table with identity field like as then I will get the error message as shown below.
+Now, I am trying to insert a record into the Customer table with an identity field and then I will get the error message as shown below.

 INSERT INTO Customer(ID,Name,Address) VALUES(1,'Shakham','Delhi')